AllanWang/McGill-Public/README.md

 # McGill-Public
-Tester codes and public resources
+Tester codes and public resources for 2017-2018